 … and for it’s splendid fountain.
 For centuries a place to meet travellors, cyclists and friends.

 Angekommen…. der heilige Otto von Bamberg zog während der Kreuzzüge mit seinem Heer nach Szczecin.
 Er ließ die Tempel der slawischen Götter zerstören und die Peter&Paul Kirche bauen.
-Doch die Götter sind wütend und so brennt die Peter&Paul Kirche alle zweihundert bis dreihundert Jahre einmal nieder.
+Doch die Götter sind wütend und so brennt die Peter&Paul Kirche alle einhundert Jahre nieder.
 Hier irgendwo liegt der Schatz des Herzogs von Staffelde und wartet darauf die alten Herrscher und ihre Götter zurück auf den Thron zu bringen.

 Thanks to MISTER “Ninety miles an hour, girl, is the speed I drive” SICKBOY!!!